Roger Davies (talent manager): 2004 Music Managers Awards

 Davies was awarded the Lifetime Membership Award at the 2004 MMF Music Managers Awards by the Music Managers Forum (Australia).

 2008 APRA Awards

 Davies was honoured by the Australian music industry.
 Famed within the music industry for his incredible career, he was awarded one of their highest accolades – the Ted Albert Award for Outstanding Services to Music.
 The award was presented at the Australasian Performing Right Association (APRA) awards ceremony in Sydney Australia on 16 June 2008.
 CEO of APRA/AMCOS, Brett Cottle, also said:

-"Roger Davies' gift to the artists he represents is his incomparable drive, passion and determined belief in their talent.
-That's an unbeatable combination that has brought great artists to the public's attention.
-It's a pleasure to recognise his contribution to the cause of music creators."

 Pink pre-recorded a message of congratulations to Davies for the ceremony, in which she said:

-"I wouldn't be where I was without you – your reputation is impeccable, the respect that you've garnered over the years is amazing and well deserved."

 2017 ARIA Icon Award

-Davies was presented with a special ARIA Icon Award by Pink via video, after he was unable to be present at the special pre-award ARIA Chairman's event hosted by ARIA chairman Denis Handlin and ARIA CEO Dan Rosen.
+Davies was presented with a special ARIA Icon Award by Pink via video, after he was unable to be present at the special pre-award ARIA chairman's event hosted by ARIA chairman Denis Handlin and ARIA CEO Dan Rosen.